Was there a breach of duty? How do we know(1) and who decides(2)?

-The question in this case is whether or not Defendant, Mathew, has a duty to act differently in the situation where his brother’s lawn mower lights on fire.
-Questions raised include his duty(or lack there of) to try to move the lawnmower out of the garage before starting, after it is on fire,.
+The question, in this case, is whether or not the Defendant, Mathew, has a duty to act differently in the situation where his brother’s lawn mower lights on fire.
+Questions raised include his duty(or lack thereof) to try to move the lawnmower out of the garage before starting after it is on fire.

 The court held that the garage was a place designed to start engines such as lawn mowers, cars, etc, and he was under no such duty.

 The court held that he did not fill the gas tank entirely and waited 20 minutes before starting the engine, so there was no negligence there.

 The court held that it was unreasonable for defendant to risk his own life to try to save mere property by pushing the burning lawnmower out of the garage.

 The insurance company, in this case, makes an argument that essentially states that they would have preferred to make a wrongful death settlement than merely a property damage settlement as they did.